oemof/tespy/docs/source/tutorial.rst

 TESPy -  Thermal Engineering Systems in Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 TESPy is an oemof-package for the simulation of thermal process plants, such as thermal power plants or heat pumps.
 The package can be used to calculate stationary plant operation for design and offdesign cases.
-It is possible to derive plant characteristics which can be used in energy network simulations.
-In the :ref:`tespy_examples_label` section you can find a short introduction how to use TESPy.
+For example, in this way it is possible to derive plant characteristics which can be used in energy system simulations.

 .. contents::
     :depth: 2